Intentional Community Reference Material

 Communal Studies Association

 Provides a forum for the study of intentional communities, past and present.
+Part of its mission is to communicate successful ideas developed through communal living.

 http://www.communalstudies.info/